Registering a brand new vehicle

 Organising the paperwork

-If you hold a current driver licence or have previously had a vehicle registered in your name, the motor dealer can register the vehicle for you.
+If you don’t hold a current driver licence or have a vehicle registered in your name you will need to apply for a customer number first.

 CTP insurance